-A an ubicacion, A 90-hectare area of cleared forest, previously affected by illegal logging, has been selected for the site and will be reforested in the coming years.
+As an ubicacion, a 90-hectare area of cleared forest, previously affected by illegal logging, has been selected for the site and will be reforested in the coming years.
 Testamentary provisions stipulate a transitional use of the land, which after one generation will be returned to Earth as an entity—represented by environmental representatives and local communities who will become its sole caretakers and stewards.

 Artistically, Xinatli tries to promote national and international artistic positions, especially works that address the threatening finitude of our planet, create ecological awareness, or fruitfully engage with the relationships humans, animals, and plants share.

 Respecting the validity of artistic production from all parts of the world requires recognition of ownership: Xinatli advocates for the restitution of art and cultural goods originating from colonial contexts.

 A different reality is possible.
 A reality in which we no longer live against earth, but as part of it.
 In order to arrive at this destination, a less self-centered and more earth-centered world view is needed.